okx/xlayer-bridge-service/README.md

-# Xgon Bridge service
+# XGON Bridge service

-This repo implements a backend service written in Go, that enables clients, like the [web UI](), to interact with the [bridge smart contract](https://github.com/okx/Xgon-contracts) by providing Merkleproofs.
+This repo implements a backend service written in Go, that enables clients, like the [web UI](), to interact with the [bridge smart contract](https://github.com/okx/xgon-contracts) by providing Merkleproofs.

 ## Architecture